OxideUi/OxideUi/README.md

 ## Architecture

-OxideUI follows a modular architecture with clear separation of concerns:
+StratoSDK follows a modular architecture with clear separation of concerns:

 ```
 oxide-ui/